Mathematics

 This corequisite support course is to be taken concurrently with MATH R105, Introductory Statistics.
 Emphasis is placed on foundational skills which are necessary for a student to successfully complete MATH R105.
 This course offers support for Introductory Statistics topics along with study skills development.

-This corequisite support course is to be taken concurrently with MATH R101, Mathematics for the Liberal Arts Major, OR MATH R115, College Algebra.
-Emphasis is placed on foundational skills which are necessary for a student to successfully complete MATH R101 or MATH R115.
+This corequisite support course is to be taken concurrently with MATH R115, College Algebra.
+Emphasis is placed on foundational skills which are necessary for a student to successfully complete MATH R115.
 This course offers support for College Algebra topics along with study skills development.

 This corequisite support course is to be taken concurrently with MATH R106, Business Calculus.
 Emphasis is placed on foundational skills which are necessary for a student to successfully complete MATH R106.
 This course offers support for Business Calculus topics along with study skills development.